|English | Česky|

 The ban on faster than light information transfer implies that it must not be possible to influence nor to predict the result of the wave function collapse of entangled particles.
 If there is a nonrandom factor behind the wave function collapse of entangled particles, then the consistency of causes and effects must be cared for at the level of this factor.

 It is possible to come across the opinion that the nondeterminism which quantum mechanics speaks about is surely just a temporary inability of physicists to design a better, deterministic theory.
 Well, the relation between the wave function collapse of entangled particles and the causality rules out any deterministic physics with one exception.
 The one only way to save the determinism of the universe would be to include an unpredictable metaphysics into nature.

 How does physics lead us to metaphysics?
 Let us assume that the wave function collapses of entangled particles are not random.
 Then it holds that the rules or some order according to which they happen must remain hidden from us when we are ready to use them to produce a logically impossible situation.
 We cannot handle them reliably by a law of physics, therefore it is possible to label them as metaphysics.

 When somebody claims that he or she uses some paranormal ability, reproducibility is required as a proof.
 Every paranormal ability has failed such testing.
-If, however, there is something more than randomness beyond the border of physics, then reproducibility is just what we cannot require from it.
+If, however, there is something more than randomness beyond the border of physics, then reproducibility is just what we cannot expect from it.

 We are sending single electrons through a double slit.
 They are hitting one central strip and other thinner strips spaced around the central one.
 This proves that one electron flies through both the slits and that the two flies interact.
 We add a device to record through which slit the electron flied, and all of a sudden the electrons start hitting elsewhere.
 The places they hit now witness of flying through just one slit at the time.